Frontier Group Holdings Inc. (ULCC) is ready for next Episode as it posted an annual sales of 3,326 M - News Daemon

 Frontier Group Holdings Inc. (NASDAQ: ULCC) Trading Performance Indicators

-Here are Frontier Group Holdings Inc.’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 0.70.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.63.
+Frontier Group Holdings Inc. (ULCC) is currently performing well based on its current performance indicators.
+A quick ratio of 0.70 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.58.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -0.17, a number that is poised to hit -0.09 in the next quarter and is forecasted to reach 1.52 in one year’s time.